timwright12/site/posts/qr-codes.md

 ---
 title: "Our Curious Future with QR Codes"
 date: "2010-09-02"
-categories:
+tags:
   - "engineering"
-tags:
-  - "qr-codes"
+layout: layouts/post.njk
 ---

 Often, when I write something for CSSKarma I try and make it unique rather than picking up the hot topic and throwing my2cents in about it.
-You may have noticed the lack of HTML 5 posts, even though I [spoke at the Penn UI](http://csskarma.com/presentations/penn) Conference about it.
-There's actually quite a bit buried in the [Lab](http://www.csskarma.com/lab) that will surface when I launch the new design.
+You may have noticed the lack of HTML 5 posts, even though I [spoke at the Penn UI](/presentations/penn) Conference about it.
+There's actually quite a bit buried in the [Lab](/lab) that will surface when I launch the new design.

 Anyway, I've been playing around with QR codes lately.
 Seeing what sort of information can be stored in them, if they're a viable technology for the masses, and if they're worth investing in.
 I thought I'd share my findings.